Officials: 7 dead after tornadoes tore through central Iowa

 Scientists have said that extreme weather events and warmer temperatures are more likely to occur with human-caused climate change.
 However, scientifically attributing a storm system to global warming requires specific analysis and computer simulations that take time, haven’t been done and sometimes show no clear connection.

-“Our hearts go out to all those affected by the deadly storms that tore through our state today,” Reynolds said.
-“Our hearts ache during this time, but I know Iowans will step up and come together to help in this time of need—they already are.”

-Madison County Emergency Management Director Diogenes Ayala said 25 to 30 homes were badly damaged.

-“This is the worst anyone has seen in a very long time,” he said.
+“This is the worst anyone has seen in a very long time,” Ayala said.

-Wendy Burkett told the Des Moines Register she and two of her three daughters were in their house Saturday afternoon when her husband, Tony, called her from a nearby shed where he was working and alerted her about a tornado warning.

-Burkett said she came outside and joined him in front of the house, looking down their driveway toward the southwest.
-“And then we saw it.
-The tornado,” she said.
-“There was debris flying around and it was getting louder and louder.”
+Homeowners and volunteers were picking up wood debris and beginning to clear it away Sunday in the rolling hills south of Winterset as chainsaws whirred away in the background.
+Amid the remnants of destroyed houses blown off their foundations, a white car sat on its roof and debris hung from the trees.
+The tornado carved a narrow path of destruction along a ridge while several hundred feet away other homes sit undamaged.

+Gensini said Saturday’s storms likely caused more than $1 billion in damages over their entire track when the severe damage in Iowa is combined with wind damage as far away as Illinois.

 The National Weather Service in Des Moines tweeted Saturday that initial photos and videos from the damage around the community of Winterset suggested it was at least an EF-3 tornado, capable of causing severe damage, on the Enhanced Fujita scale.
 It said weather service teams would investigate the damage Sunday and further assess a potential rating.